 Location of ON/Off switch on Ei168 base plate

 An Ei175 smoke alarm system for the deaf and hard of hearing has an inconsistent green mains power light.
-Sometimes the light will be on but other times off and sometime even flashing.
+Sometimes the light will be on but other times off and sometimes even flashing.

 A problem such as this could be caused by a loose connection if the 3 pin plug has been changed.